 Adviser Redwood Investment Management, LLC 4110 N. Scottsdale Rd., Suite 125 Scottsdale, AZ 85251 Independent Registered Public Accounting Firm Cohen & Company Ltd. 1835 Market St. Suite 310 Philadelphia, PA 19103 Custodian U.S. Bank, N.A.
-1555 North River Center Drive, Suite 302, Milwaukee, WI 53212 Legal Counsel Blank Rome LLP 1271 Avenue of the Americas New York, NY 10020 Distributor Northern Lights Distributors, LLC 4221 North 203 rd St., Suite 100 Elkhorn, NE 68022 Transfer Agent Ultimus Fund Solutions, LLC 225 Pictoria Drive Suite 450 Cincinatti, OH 45246
+1555 North River Center Drive, Suite 302, Milwaukee, WI 53212 Legal Counsel Blank Rome LLP 1271 Avenue of the Americas New York, NY 10020 Distributor Northern Lights Distributors, LLC 4221 North 203 rd St., Suite 100 Elkhorn, NE 68022 Transfer Agent Ultimus Fund Solutions, LLC 225 Pictoria Drive Suite 450 Cincinnati, OH 45246

-Additional information about the Funds is included in the Funds' SAI.
-The SAI and the financial statements included in the Fund's most recent annual report to shareholders for the fiscal year ending October 31, 2023, including the notes thereto and report of the independent registered public accounting firm thereon are incorporated into this Prospectus by reference (i.e., legally made a part of this Prospectus).
+Additional information about the Funds is included in the Funds' SAI dated March 1, 2025, financial statements, and annual and semi-annual reports to shareholders.
 The SAI provides more details about the Funds' policies and management.
-Additional information about the Funds' investments is available in the Funds' annual and semi-annual reports to shareholders.
+Additional information about the Funds' investments is available in the Funds' annual and semi-annual reports to shareholders and in Form N-CSR.
 In the Funds' annual report, you will find a discussion of the market conditions and investment strategies that significantly affected the Funds' performance during its last fiscal year.
+In Form N-CSR, you will find the Funds' annual and semi-annual financial statements.
+The SAI and the financial statements included in the Funds' most recent Form N-CSR filing for the fiscal year ending October 31, 2024, including the notes thereto and report of the independent registered public accounting firm thereon are incorporated into this Prospectus by reference (i.e., legally made a part of this Prospectus).

-To obtain a free copy of the SAI and the annual and semi-annual reports to shareholders, or other information about the Funds, or to make shareholder inquiries about the Funds, please call 1-855-RED-FUND (733-3863).
-The SAI, Annual and Semi-Annual Reports and other information relating to the Funds can be found, free of charge, at www.redwoodmutualfunds.com.
+To obtain a free copy of the SAI, the annual and semi-annual reports to shareholders, or other information about the Funds, such as the Funds' financial statements, or to make shareholder inquiries about the Funds, please call 1-855-RED-FUND (733-3863).
+The SAI, annual and semi-annual reports and other information relating to the Funds, such as the Funds' financial statements, can be found, free of charge, at www.redwoodmutualfunds.com.
 You may also write to: